 “Inspired by Kyoto,” the theme of current issue KJ94, highlights and celebrates a sampling of foreign artists who represent a wide-reaching and yet-to-be-named Kyoto creative confluence.
 Yet as a place where new creative mediums, technologies, and minds are ever-growing, it was impossible to include a comprehensive look at the incredible work being produced.
-Here, we introduce an additional sampling of artists whose work has been influenced by Japan to complement those that appeared in our print issue.
+Here, we introduce an additional selection of artists whose work has been influenced by Japan to complement those that appeared in our print issue.
 Some currently reside in Japan, others split their time among other places, and some have taken what they learned while here out into the world to share, refine, and grow in new ways.

 An award-winning designer who splits his time between Milan and Tokyo, Denis Guidone finds ease and artistic inspiration positioning himself between east and west.
 Having first been drawn to Japanese culture through cinema, Guidone visited the country 18 years ago and became deeply interested in Japanese design aesthetics.
 The concepts of ma (間, the space between things) and mono no aware (物の哀れ, an awareness of ephemera) are particularly present in his architecture and product designs, his works imbued with a subtle movement and acute awareness for utilizing space, light, and lines which highlight the quiet beauty of everyday items, such as lamps, vases, and coffee tables.
 “My mission is to connect east and west,” says Guidone, “to show the good in the middle of these.”